microsoft/Web-Dev-For-Beginners/README.md

 #### 🧑‍🎓 _Are you a student?_

-Visit [**Student Hub page**](https://docs.microsoft.com/learn/student-hub/?WT.mc_id=academic-77807-sagibbon) where you will find beginner resources, Student packs and even ways to get a free certificate voucher.
+Visit [**Student Hub page**](https://docs.microsoft.com/learn/student-hub/?WT.mc_id=academic-77807-sagibbon) where you will find beginner resources, Student packs and even ways to get free or discounted academic prices for indistry-recognized certifications.
 This is the page you want to bookmark and check from time to time as we switch out content monthly.

 ### 📣 Announcement - _New Curriculum_ on Generative AI was just released!